eggplantbren/DNest3/README.md

 make install
 ```

+Then please copy postprocess.py to somewhere in your PYTHONPATH, or add the
+DNest3 directory to your PYTHONPATH.

 This will install the DNest3 library and header files into `/usr/local`, while
 example programs are available in `DNest3/build/Examples`.
 If required,
 change the installation location by giving a `-DCMAKE_INSTALL_PREFIX` option